 Once I had mulled over all the options, the only one that I could stomach was indeed the cold turkey long grow out.
 It ended up being the best thing I could have done!
 As early as two months into the process, a stranger complimented my hair.
 I thought she must have been out of her mind.
 How in the world could anyone like my overgrown roots?

 As my roots grew, so did the number of compliments from strangers.
 At the grocery store, at the doctor’s office, everywhere.
-As someone that was not accustomed to receiving compliments, it was a little overwhelming, to be honest.
+As someone who was not accustomed to receiving compliments, it was a little overwhelming, to be honest.
 I had walked around practically invisible up until this point.

 Let me be clear.
 I am a humble person.
 I grew up hating to have any attention on me.
 Therefore having people stop me wherever I went to ask about my hair was physically taxing.
 I found that trying to discredit their kind words just made it worse for me.
 So I accepted them with a simple and heartfelt “Thank you.”
 Over time it got easier.
 And I felt a significant shift in my confidence.